Pío Moa: Early years as radical

-Born during 1948 in Vigo, Galicia, Spain.
-During his youth, Moa was a radical anti-Francoist agitator.
-He was a militant of the Communist Party of Spain (and its reconstituted version), as well as the clandestine Maoist terrorist-designated organisation GRAPO.
-It was involved in violent clashes with the government's Movimiento Nacional.
+Moa was born in 1948 in Vigo, Galicia, Spain.
+In his youth, he was a radical anti-Francoist agitator.
+He was a militant of the Communist Party of Spain (and its reconstituted version), as well as the clandestine Maoist terrorist-designated organisation GRAPO, which was involved in violent clashes with the government's Movimiento Nacional.
 Moa was present at the murder of a policeman on 1 October 1975 after the execution of two ETA and three FRAP members.
 Two other members of GRAPO, Enrique Cerdán Calixto and Abelardo Collazo Araújo, were also present.
 Cerdán shot the police officer.
 Moa was expelled from GRAPO in 1977 and later recalled this period of his life in About Time and a Country: The Violent Left.
-After the transition of Spanish transition to democracy, Moa dedicated himself to the study of contemporary Spanish history and evolved over time to a Francoist position.
+After the Spanish transition to democracy, Moa became a scholar of contemporary Spanish history and his views shifted over time towards a pro-Franco stance.

 Intellectual evolution and writing

-His opinions increasingly changed towards conservative positions.
-He is an outspoken critic of the Spanish political left, which he accuses of being the main cause of the Spanish Civil War.
+Moa has become an outspoken critic of the Spanish political left, which he accuses of being the main cause of the Spanish Civil War.

-He has also written essays on feminism, Marxism, current Spanish politics and an autobiographical book about his experiences in the terrorist group GRAPO.
+He has also written essays on Feminism, Marxism, current Spanish politics and an autobiographical book about his experiences in the terrorist group GRAPO.
 In his books, he strongly criticises Franco's communist, socialist and nationalist rivals.

-Moa is rejected as pseudo-historian and revisionist by several historians, such as Paul Preston, Alberto Reig Tapia, Javier Tusell, Justo Serna, Mercedes Yusta, Santos Juliá or Enrique Moradiellos.
+Moa is rejected as a "pseudo-historian" by several historians.
 While disagreeing with some of Moa's theses, the historian Stanley G. Payne has praised his work.

 He believed in a conspiracy theory on the authorship of the 11-M Madrid train bombings in 2004.

-He has been accused of homophobia by civil rights groups and of being a defender of the Franco's regime.
+He has been accused of homophobia by civil rights groups and of being a defender of the Franco regime.
 In an interview in 2008 he openly refused to condemn Franco's regime.
-However, he declares in his books that he does not defend the dictatorship but rather criticizes his rivals.
+However, he declares in his books that he does not defend the dictatorship but merely criticises its rivals.

 He was the editor of the historical journals Tanteos (1988–1990) and Ayeres (1991–1993) and a librarian at the Ateneo de Madrid, a prestigious cultural and literary institute in Madrid and was on its board of directors for three years.